Sasha: Creative Goal-Oriented Reasoning in Smart Homes with Large Language Models: Designing Sasha

-\emph{Do I understand the goal and is it achievable with the available devices?} Our first reasoning step prompts the model to consider the user's command in relation to the devices in the home template.
-If Sasha does not identify a sufficient set of relevant devices, it notifies the user that it is unable to proceed.
+\emph{False positives} are negatively correlated with user satisfaction, as shown in our empirical study.
+Our first objective is to develop a component that directly reduces the rate of false positives.
+The \emph{clarifying} step therefore prompts the model to consider the goal of the user's command in relation to the devices available in the home template. \rfour{If the home has devices that are semantically relevant to the command, Sasha will determine that the goal is achievable and move beyond the clarifying step without interjection from the user.} If Sasha does not identify a sufficient set of relevant devices, it notifies the user that it is unable to proceed.
 We allow the user to follow-up with clarifying information, at which point the prompt is repeated with added context.
-The output of this component is a boolean: true if there are relevant devices, and false if not.
+The output of this component is a status code: success if there are relevant devices, and failure if not.

+We illustrate with an example.
 When a user tells Sasha ``I'm tired'', we prompt the model with the command, the devices in the home, and instructions to consider whether any of the devices are relevant to the command.
-Since ``I'm tired'' provides few semantic cues as to what the user wants to accomplish, it is unlikely to find devices that seem relevant.
-The output is ``false'', along with a verbal response to the user: ``I'm sorry, I didn't find anything in the home that seems relevant to your command.
+If the command is issued in, e.g., home $h_3$ from our empirical study (with a coffee pot), Sasha will relate ``tired'' to the coffee pot and determine that there do exist relevant devices in the home.
+If, instead, the same command is issued to the same system in a home with only lights ($h_1$), Sasha is unlikely to find devices that seem relevant.
+The output is ``failure'', along with a verbal response to the user: ``I'm sorry, I didn't find anything in the home that seems relevant to your command.
 Can you provide more information?''
-For the sake of example, we assume the user is tired but has a pressing deadline.
+For the sake of example, we assume the user is tired and the lights will help them wake up.
 The user can provide clarifying information (again in their own phrasing): ``I need help waking up''.
-We repeat the relevance prompt with the added context, asking the system to again consider whether any devices are relevant.
-In $h_1$ (with only lights), the model is likely to find semantic relationships between ``tired'', ``waking up'', and the color and brightness of lights, so it will now return ``true''.
-In $h_3$, it may identify the home's coffee maker as relevant.
+We repeat the prompt with the added context, asking the system to again consider whether any devices are relevant.
+In $h_1$ with only lights, the model is likely to find semantic relationships between ``tired'', ``waking up'', and the color and brightness of lights, so it will now return ``success''.